wilsonlabucsb/hp-lfz-site/docs/sealing.md

 ## Assembling the shroud and loading the sample

+1. Clean the top and bottom sealing surfaces using IPA/EtOH and a Kimwipe until the Kimwipe appears free of any residue.

+1. Use an air duster to blow off the Kimwipe fibers off the sealing surface.

-1. Clean the top and bottom sealing surfaces using IPA/EtOH and a Kimwipe until the Kimwipe appears free of any residue, and place Destec sealing rings on the top face of the chamber and the top face of the lower translator.
+1. Gently place Destec sealing rings on the top face of the chamber and the top face of the lower translator.

 1. **Shroud cup**: The shroud cup sits at the very bottom of the lower inconel adapter, and is meant to prevent material entering into the neck of the pressure tube of the lower translator.
 It is also useful for catching bits of crystals that have fallen down after growth.
 The cup has a hole in the center to allow the translator shaft to pass through it, and because this hole has a relatively large diameter a stainless steel collar is usually placed around the translator shaft just on top of the shroud cup to limit powder falling into this gap.